christinecaron/PATH9577Q-Final-Project/README.md

 ```

 As you enter the files into the command line (I chose to do it this way since I typically only receive one flow
-cytometry output file per experiment), they will be added to ['merged_file_FINAL.csv'](https://github.com/christinecaron/PATH9577Q-Final-Project/blob/master/Sample%20Output%20Files/merged_file_FINAL.csv)file and a database will be generated, with unnecessary rows removed from the file.
+cytometry output file per experiment), they will be added to ['merged_file_FINAL.csv'](https://github.com/christinecaron/PATH9577Q-Final-Project/blob/master/Sample%20Output%20Files/merged_file_FINAL.csv) file and a database will be generated, with unnecessary rows removed from the file.

 **Sample Input and Ouptut Photos**